LoniasGR/todo-react-laravel/README.md

 ### General Remarks

 I cheated a bit on the backend, and wrote most of the request code inside the `/routes/api` file, as understanding how the laravel system works was taking too much time.
+I also think neither of them is very good, but both are half decent, so yay me.